Lizzie (1957 film): Production

+The film was produced by Bryna Productions, which was Kirk Douglas' company.

 Johnny Mathis made his film debut in Lizzie.
-The second song he sings in the film, “It's Not for Me to Say," became one of his biggest hits.
+"It's Not for Me to Say" became one of his big hits during his career.
+Both this song and "Warm and Tender", which appear in the film, were subsequently included in Mathis' fifth album, Johnny's Greatest Hits.

-TCM.com reports that Lizzie's producers sued Fox to postpone release of the film The Three Faces of Eve, starring Joanne Woodward, because of the similarity of their plots.
-Fox did delay until early in 1957, after the publication of the biography on which The Three Faces of Eve was based.
+TCM.com reports that Lizzie's producers sued Fox to postpone the release of the film The Three Faces of Eve, starring Joanne Woodward, because of the similarity of their plots.
+Fox did delay until early in 1957 after the publication of the biography on which The Three Faces of Eve was based.

 Reception

-According to MGM records the film earned $280,000 in the US and Canada and $275,000 elsewhere, resulting in a loss of $154,000.
+According to MGM records, the film earned $280,000 in the U.S. and Canada and $275,000 in other markets, resulting in a loss of $154,000.

-Shirley Jackson, the author of the novel on which Lizzie was based, was reportedly unimpressed with the screenplay, writing "I have read the screen play and it sounds a little like Ma and Pa Kettle, or Abbott and Costello meet a multiple personality." but when she saw the movie itself, she "thought it was extremely good, and enormously improved over the first script I saw."
+Shirley Jackson, the author of the novel on which Lizzie was based, was reportedly unimpressed with the screenplay, writing "I have read the screen play and it sounds a little like Ma and Pa Kettle, or Abbott and Costello meet a multiple personality." but when she saw the movie, she "thought it was extremely good, and enormously improved over the first script I saw."